Why Your Fridge Keeps Making Popping Noises: 7 Steps To Fix

-Your condenser coils are typically located on the bottom of your fridge and can be accessed with the panel on the back.
+Your condenser coils are typically located on the rear or bottom of your fridge and can be accessed with the panel on the back.
 If you hear a constant popping noise and notice is coming from your condenser coil, it could be an issue with your condensers.

 The biggest thing you can do to take care of your condenser coils is to keep clean.
 Once or twice a year, you should dust off your condenser coils to make sure that they are not collecting dirt and debris.
 The more junk that’s stuck to your condenser coils, the harder they’re going to have to work to keep your fridge cool.
 This can lead to a lot of unwanted noise.

 #7 Refrigerant Circulation

 The last possible cause of popping sounds we’re going to talk about is another normal operation of your refrigerator.
 There’s actually a lot of liquid moving through your refrigerator.
 This is the coolant that helps your refrigerator regulate its temperature.